msppstata/quant1/05-Modifying-Data-I.md

 ### Exercise
 - Create a do-file that creates x1, x2, and y.
-- Do-file should include -use- commands
+- Do-file should include -use- command
 - Change the value of x1 and re-run the do-file.
 - Use the do-file to input the remaining commands for this session.